My favorite tool for taking website screenshots is Google Chrome’s GoFullPage.

 I use the GoFullPage Chrome extension several times a week for many design-related purposes.

 I use website screenshots for:

 - Capturing images for visual research.
-Saving images of webpages that I like and want to remember is an important practice in my design work.
-Saving an image, rather than just a URL link, is crucial becuase the web is always changing, so saving just the URL link does not guarantee the design element that I want to remember will stay visible.
+Saving images of web pages that I like and want to remember is an essential practice in my design work.
+Saving an image, rather than just a URL link, is crucial because the web is constantly changing, so saving just the URL link does not guarantee the design element I want to remember will stay visible.

 - Sharing designs with clients.
-Especially if a design is still in the works and perhaps exists only on my local site or the functionality isn’t finished but the look and feel is, then a picture is a great way to share the design.
+Especially if a design is still in the works and perhaps exists only on my local site or the functionality isn’t finished but the look and feel are, then a picture is a great way to share the design.
 I can even use this PDF and convert it to a Word doc for clients to mark-up as they’re used to.

 - Annotating a site.
 Converting a coded webpage into a PDF or image file allows me to annotate the design.
 I typically open the exported image file in Adobe Acrobat or Adobe Illustator to make notes, but GoFullPage has edit and annotation capabilities, too.

-- Using a website as the contents for an image.
-This tool exports a high-resolution image of your website that you could use for an image in a blog like this on, or print publication.
+- Using a website as the content for an image.
+This tool exports a high-resolution image of your website that you could use for an image in a blog like this or in print publications.

 I hope you find this tool useful.

 I know there are dozens and dozens of other tools that take website screenshots, but this one has worked for me for years and years.
 It does everything I need, so why change?
 I’m not an affiliate or associated with the developers in any way, I’m just a user who finds this visual website capture tool immensely useful.